OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 62: April 16, 2018
+ **Today's Progress:** Finally finished logic of the Simon game.
+Will do some styling tommorrow.
+62//#100DaysOfCode

 ### Day 61: April 15, 2018
  **Today's Progress:** Still struggling with Simon Game.
 Feel week((( 61//#100DaysOfCode